How Anonymous Messaging Apps are Harming Teenagers

 Conclusion

-The creation of anonymous apps, like all types of apps, was initially to promote free conversation without fears of retaliation, it was to provide a place where people can express their opinions.
-But in the end, it has led to a lot of damage including suicide, violence, illegal hacking, and other types of illegal behavior.
+The creation of anonymous apps, like all types of apps, was initially to promote free conversation without fears of retaliation as well as providing a place where people can express their opinions.
+But in the end, it has led to a lot of damage including suicide, violence, illegal hacking, and other types of unintended uses.
 Unfortunately, this is the reality of anonymous messaging, and it can be even worse if you expose teens to this as they are still underdeveloped and are learning about the world around them.